zacanger/tiny-blockchain/README.md

 I'm working on this to learn more about what a blockchain even is.

+Try `curl localhost:4000/transaction -H "Content-Type: application/json" -d '{"from": "akjflw", "to":"fjlakdj", "amount": 3}'`

+And also `curl /mine` and `curl /blocks`
 Very much a work in progress.

 License: [WTFPL](./LICENSE.md)